Chris--A/Moduino/README.md

 Moduino is a JavaScript modding system for the public forum found at http://forum.arduino.cc

-Written by:	Christopher Andrews
+*Written by:*	Christopher Andrews.

-Licence:	Released using GPL licence.
+*Licence:*	Released using GPL licence.

 > _**`8 Dec 2014`**_

   ###This system is still under construction.

   Its stable and ready to go, however I still need to create usage instructions on the homepage.

 Once some new improvements are added, no installation may be necessary at all.
 However this is still only a plan.